-I was recently approached by a reporter with a thought-provoking question: He asked whether people should divulge their cosmetic surgery or whether it’s better to keep the information to themselves.
+I was recently approached by a reporter with a thought-provoking question: He asked whether people should divulge their eyelid cosmetic surgery or whether it’s better to keep the information to themselves.

 The journalist’s purpose was to have “an honest conversation about our relationship with aging” – a topic that’s much too big for a simple blog post.
 But at its most basic level, the question was very interesting, and I’d like to explore it further.